Assessing performance: Metrics that Matter

 4.2.1.
 Metric overview#

-Below is a summary of the metrics that Databricks recommends for measuring the quality, cost, and latency of your RAG application.
+Below is a summary of the metrics that Databricks recommends for measuring the quality, cost, and latency of your agent application.
 These metrics are implemented in Mosaic AI Agent Evaluation.

 Dimension Metric name Question Measured by Ground truth required?